Student account (ULCN)

 No account details received?
-Get in touch via the helpdesk portal (see contact block on this page).
+Get in touch with the Front Office Student Affairs.
 Also check that your contact details are correct in Studielink.
 If not, update them right away to ensure you receive all future correspondence.

 Note that you will only be able to use your account after (re)setting your password via Account Self Service: